How to Improve Medical Diagnosis Using Machine Learning

 - J48, which allows leveraging both pruned and unpruned trees with this c.45 decision tree classifier.

-- Next, Naïve Bayes Algorithm is applied to generate the decision tree.
+- Next, the Naïve Bayes Algorithm is applied to generate the decision tree.

 - Finally, you can use SimpleCart to reduce the complexity of the pruning in the decision tree.